RaduLucianR/radulucianr.github.io/_pages/cv.md

 Work experience
 ======

+**Embedded Systems Engineer**, [*Accenture*](https://www.accenture.com/nl-en), June 2024 - September 2024
+  * Full-time internship
+  * Implemented BLE API with MQTT support in Go for an internal media player using a Raspberry Pi as MCU
+  * Implemented a Javascript app with Web Bluetooth to allow any device with a browser to connect to the media player

 **Embedded Software Engineer**, [*ASML*](https://www.asml.com/), July 2023 - December 2023
   * Full-time internship
   * Designed a framework for hardware-in-the-loop end-to-end test automation with behavior-driven development